-42. Times of India, 24 April 1991.
+^{42.} Times of India, 24 April 1991.

-44. Ibid., 8 May 1991.
+^{44.} Ibid., 8 May 1991.

 Iraq, the first step in assuming control of camps built by the US troops to shelter thousands of Kurdish refugees.
-This was a prelude to the United Nations take over of the camp. $^{45}$ in carrying Coalition forces had been very successful out their humanitarian mission, and virtually all the Kurdish and other refugees who fled to the mountains on border returned to their homes.
-46 On 12 July 1991 States' forces supporting humanitarian relief efforts in northern Iraq finished their job and pulled out of Iraq with a clear warning to Iraqi forces not to intervene in the internal affairs It also prohibited the Iraqi aircrafts of Kurdish refugees. from flying beyond the north of the 36 parallel which separates Kurdish region and the remaining part of Iraq, even after the departure of the coalition forces, and the Iraqi army, special police, and military border guards were asked to remain outside the security zone.
+This was a prelude to the United Nations take over of the camp.
+45

+Coalition forces had been very successful in carrying out their humanitarian mission, and virtually all the Kurdish and other refugees who fled to the mountains on the Turkish border returned to their homes.
+46 On 12 July 1991 United States' forces supporting humanitarian relief efforts in northern Iraq finished their job and pulled out of Iraq with a clear warning to Iraqi forces not to intervene in the internal affairs of Kurdish refugees.
+It also prohibited the Iraqi aircrafts from flying beyond the north of the 36 parallel which separates Kurdish region and the remaining part of Iraq, even after the departure of the coalition forces, and the Iraqi army, special police, and military border guards were asked to remain outside the security zone.